Could Marco Rubio champion human rights in Southeast Asia? – DW – 11/18/2024

 Rubio co-sponsored several Cambodia Democracy Acts in the Senate — which aimed to promote democracy and impose sanctions on Sen's "inner circle" — none of which passed Congress.

-He also co-sponsored legislation that would have punished the ruling Vietnamese Communist Party for its increasing use of draconian tactics to silence dissent and pushed the State Department to impose tougher sanctions on the junta that took power in Myanmar after a 2021 coup.
+He also co-sponsored legislation that would have punished the ruling Communist Party in Vietnam for its increasing use of draconian tactics to silence dissent, and pushed the State Department to impose tougher sanctions on the junta that took power in Myanmar after a 2021 coup.

 "While in Congress, Senator Rubio continually spoke out about human rights across Asia and the Pacific, reflecting his genuine interest in promoting and protecting rights in the region, and one hopes that will continue if he becomes Secretary of State," Phil Robertson, the director of Asia Human Rights and Labour Advocates, told DW.